Install Redis on Linux, macOS, and Windows

 Make sure that everything is working as expected:

-- Try pinging your instance with redis-cli.
+- Try pinging your instance within a

 - Do a test save with

-- If it's a new machine where you can try it without problems make sure that after a reboot everything is still working.
+- If it's a new machine where you can try it without problems, make sure that after a reboot everything is still working.